Applications for the 2021-2022 academic year will be open stating November 1st 2020

 5. Have Your Supporting Documents Sent to the Office of Graduate Admissions

-You will need to have official, sealed (and translated, when applicable) copies of your transcripts from your prior studies sent to the Office of Graduate Admissions, in addition to uploading soft copies and other documentation online via MyFile.
+You will need to have official, sealed (and translated, when applicable) copies of your transcripts from your prior post-secondary studies sent to the Office of Graduate Admissions, in addition to uploading soft copies and other documentation online via MyFile.
 (If your transcript doesn’t indicate whether your degree was granted, you may also have to submit a copy of your degree certificate.)
 These documents should be sent directly from the issuing institution to the Office of Graduate Admissions.
 We know that this is not always the tradition in universities outside North America, so if you studied on another continent, you may need to explain York’s requirements clearly to the institution in question.

 In terms of degree requirements, the MCI is a Master’s Degree.
-So we would expect you already to hold an undergraduate degree or equivalent (typically a four-year, full-time program) from an accredited post-secondary institution with a minimum grade point average of B in the final two years of full-time study.
+We would thus expect you to already hold an undergraduate degree or equivalent (typically a four-year, full-time program) from an accredited post-secondary institution with a minimum grade point average of B in the final two years of full-time study.

 6. Provide Proof of English Proficiency

 If you have completed at least one year of full-time study at an accredited university in a country (or institution) where English is the official language of instruction, then proof of proficiency may not be required.
 Otherwise, please visit the MCI page on the Graduate Admissions website.
 Your English Test results should be forwarded to the Office of Graduate Admissions.